Taylor Swift fans raise over £275,000 on JustGiving for Southport stabbing victims

 Leanne Lucas, 35, has been named locally as the dance teacher who remains in a critical condition after attempting to shield the children from the attack.

-One of the organisers of the GoFundMe, Cristina Jones, told BBC Newsbeat that she was “grateful” for the superstar’s message of solidarity.
+One of the organisers of the Just Giving page, Cristina Jones, told BBC Newsbeat that she was “grateful” for the superstar’s message of solidarity.

 “It’s very, very heartfelt... and I felt like she took her time to really draft it,” she said.